Rohit-Mene/REST-API-Wordle/README.md

 # cpsc449-project-wordle

 # DB Script Excecution Steps -
-   1) GO to path /Project1/bin
+   1) Run the command  cd bin
-   2) Run command sh init.sh
+   2) Run command $sh init.sh
+   3) Run command cd ..
-   3) Go to path /Project1/var
+   4) Go to path   cd var
-   4) Run command  sqlite3 user.db
+   5) Run command  sqlite3 user.db
-   5) Run command .tables  to check if tables are created
+   6) Run command .tables  to check if tables are created
-   6) Run command  sqlite3 game.db
+   7) Run command  sqlite3 game.db
-   7) Run command .tables  to check if tables are created
+   8) Run command .tables  to check if tables are created

 -----------------------
 API DOCUMENTATION-
 1) User registration:
-  http POST http://localhost:5000/registeruser/ user:='{"name":"<name>","pass":"<pass>"}'
+  $http POST http://localhost:5000/registeruser/ user:='{"name":"<name>","pass":"<pass>"}'

   where <name> is the username of the new user and <pass> is the password of the new user